 The good news is that you control your financial decisions and have the ability to make things better.

 Here are some things that you can do now to prepare for an uncertain economy:

 1. Tackle your Debt

 Start bringing your total debt amount down by paying any extra amount you can afford.
-The average American debt has increased 3% in the past year to a total of $24,706.
+The average American debt has increased 3% in the past year to a total of $24,706, reviewing the data from the annual State of Credit report.
 If you think you need more help consider a debt consolidation loan.